-The Van Dyke is a classic style that has been around since the 17th century, when the Flemish painter Anthony van Dyck came up with the brilliant idea to combine a goatee and classic mustache into an inspiring new style that either he or an admirer dubbed the “Van Dyck”.
+This facial hair style has been around since the 17th century when the Flemish painter Anthony van Dyck came up with the brilliant idea to combine a goatee and classic mustache into an inspiring new style that he called the “Van Dyck”.

 Over time, the style has been spelled with some variation, leading to the contemporary spelling, “Van Dyke.”

-The Van Dyke was a popular style in the 17th century, garnering the prestige of an imperial status in style after King Charles I of England was painted by the inventor himself, Anthony van Dyck, sporting the dashing mustache-goatee style.
+This style was popular in the 17th century, gaining an imperial status after Antony van Dyck himself painted King Charles I of England sporting the dashing mustache-goatee style.

 Clean and Contemporary